Konga Imitates Soap.com Concept and Layout

 What do you guys think?
 Am I taking this too personal?
 I’d really like to hear your thoughts, sound off in the comments below.

-UPDATE: They have revamped the everything.
+UPDATE: They have since revamped everything.
 Layout is still slightly similar.

 Am really very disappointed in konga.com, good artist copy but great artist steal.
 But when you copy you don't copy everything now!.. haba!… your article made dem change colour… interesting, they should rather just close the company and start again cos the basis of their existence is to copy another man word for word!.. chei.. don't they have vision… Forget kasuwa, same thing… they didn't even change anything… kasuwa's advert sometimes jam with others from malaysia… It'll be good to have a Nigerian company copy with a vision.
 Not word for word.
 Or better still create something new!